Stratosphere-Studios/Stratosphere-Liveries/readme.md

 Stratosphere Liveries for X-Plane aircraft.

-Our callsign, if you wish to use it, is STS (Stratosphere)
+Our callsign, if you wish to use it, is STP (Stratosphere)